SAMUEL OMOGO FOUNDATION:

 Many men, women and children in Nigeria live in small villages without access to clean water, a life giving necessity.
 Serious water-borne diseases (e.g. cholera, typhoid) and water-washed diseases (e.g. trachoma) are responsible for the greatest proportion of the direct-effect water and sanitation-related disease burden.
 The daily routine of a village child includes waking at 4 am and walking miles to gather water from contaminated creeks and river beds.
-This water is then carried miles back to the home where it is used for drinking and in cooking.
-The Samuel Omogo Foundation was created in 2012 to foster the responsible development of clean water sources for villages in Ebonyi, a state in Southeastern Nigeria.
-Our goal is to create a life-changing state by providing clean water though the construction of wells in small villages in Southeastern Nigeria.
+This water is then carried miles back to the home where it is used for drinking and cooking.
+The Samuel Omogo Foundation was created in 2012 to foster the responsible development of clean sources for villages in Southeastern Nigeria.
+Samuel Omogo was a Nigerian man who dedicated his life to improving the lives of people in Nigeria.
+He died, after battling an illness, at the young age of 47.
+To honor his commitment to improving the health and wellness of Nigerian people, the Samuel Omogo Foundation creates a life-changing state by providing clean water through the construction of wells in small villages in Southeastern Nigeria.

 2019 – Projects